Toby Turner: Other work

 Aside from video production and other entertainment, Toby Turner – who is described on his official website as a "viral marketer ... [and] consultant for viral video and social media platforms" – has worked with a number of major companies on advertising campaigns, including NBC, Disney, and others.
 Among his online commercial credits are adverts for Fox crime drama series Lie to Me, footwear manufacturer and retailer Timberland, snack food product Pop-Tarts, and social network aggregation website Ouibox.

 Turner has also secured hosting roles for a number of events and series, including reporting on the Toshiba "Set Me Free Tour" for MTV in August 2009 and presenting holiday special web shows for Comedy Central, Spike and VH1.
 In December 2012, Turner was nominated for the award of Best Host at the 2013 Streamy Awards, although eventually lost out to KassemG.

 In May 2013, Turner set up a fundraising campaign on crowdfunding website Indiegogo for an iOS (and later Android) game based on his Tobuscus Adventures YouTube series, called Tobuscus Adventures: Wizards!.
 The fundraiser surpassed its goal of $240,000 within two days, reaching more than $644,000.
 The game features Turner as main character Tobuscus as he fights off hordes of zombies to get to the Wizard of Darkness, and also cameos Gabe Hohreiter as Gabuscus, and Turner's dog Gryphon.
-The game was released in March 2015 for iOS and later for Android, and in May 2018 for PC, with plans to extend this to PlayStation 4, Xbox One, and Nintendo Switch.
+The game was released in March 2015 for iOS and later for Android, and in May 2018 for PC, with initial plans to extend it to PlayStation 4, Xbox One, and Nintendo Switch.
 Before the release of Tobuscus Adventures: Wizards!, Turner also revealed that a second, albeit smaller game, was in development at the same time and based on the popular sandbox game Minecraft, titled "Mine The Diamond", which was later released in June 2015 for iOS.

 In May 2014, Turner signed a three-book deal with Tegen Books, an imprint of HarperCollins, to help create an illustrated journal-style series based on Tobuscus Adventures.
-The first, second, and third books were published in the fall of 2015, summer of 2016, and winter 2017, respectively.
-As of 2018, Turner had written a fourth book in the series.
+The first, second, and third books were set to be released in the fall of 2015, summer of 2016, and winter 2017, respectively.
+However, none of these books were ever published, and in September 2025, Turner finally started work on the first Tobuscus Adventures book, titled "How to Stay Positive (during the Zombie Apocalypse)".

-Turner was chosen to voice the character of Ant-Man/Scott Lang for the 2016 mobile game Marvel Avengers Academy.